As of: 29th June 2024

 Position

-The business community clearly rejects the Federal Council’s proposal for the introduction of extended representative actions and class settlements.
-This was also evident from the recently published survey conducted by the Sotomo Research Center under the direction of renowned political geographer Michael Hermann.
-It is unnecessary and dangerous.
-A look abroad confirms this.
-There is no reason to follow such undesirable developments in Switzerland.
-The proposal should therefore no longer be pursued.
-Efficient dispute resolution instruments exist for the efficient settlement of collective claims outside of civil proceedings and therefore outside of courtrooms.
-Especially in the wake of current technological developments, solutions are possible here, which are significantly superior to the Federal Council’s ten-year-old proposal.
-Switzerland would do well to focus on the right technology instead of introducing outdated and obsolete instruments into our legal system.
+The business community clearly rejects the Federal Council’s proposal for the introduction of extended class actions and class settlements.
+This was also confirmed by a survey conducted by the Sotomo Research Center under the direction of renowned political geographer Michael Hermann.
+The proposal is deemed unnecessary and risky.
+A review of developments abroad confirms that there is no compelling reason for Switzerland to follow such undesirable trends.
+Therefore, this proposal should not be pursued further.
+Efficient dispute resolution mechanisms already exist for the effective settlement of collective claims outside civil proceedings and, thus, outside the courtroom.
+Particularly in light of current technological advancements, there are solutions available that are far superior to the Federal Council’s decade-old proposal.
+Switzerland would be better served by focusing on the right technologies rather than introducing outdated and obsolete instruments into our legal system

 SwissHoldings diligently monitors developments in the realm of IFRS standardization.
 For its globally engaged members, the presence of a universally recognized reporting standard holds pivotal significance as the foundation for their own reporting.
 Following the convergence process with the US standard US GAAP, the evolution of standards has somewhat stabilized.
 Additionally, the IFRS Foundation’s newfound focus on ESG reporting is progressively assuming a more prominent role in the organization’s undertakings.